For previous years, click on the submenu.

 Special Issue of Molecules for Tubulin Inhibitors, the deadline for submission is 12/31/2021, please consider contributing.
 Dr. Li and Dr. Kevin Pinney at Baylor University are co-guest editings a special issue on Tubulin inhibitors.
 Both review and research papers are welcome.
 Please see the link for details and consider contributing to this special issue. https://www.mdpi.com/journal/molecules/special_issues/tubulin_2021

-September 17, Dr. Li’s company, SEAK Therapeutics LLC, a spin-off startup from UTHSC, received a matching grant award from the State of Tennessee for an SBIR grant that SEAK received last year.
+September 17, Dr. Li’s company, SEAK Therapeutics LLC, a spin-off startup from UTHSC, received a matching grant award in the amount of $100,000 from the State of Tennessee for an SBIR grant that SEAK received last year ($399,964).
 The matching grant will enable SEAK to further develop the technology and pay for expenses related to patent and intellectual property protections.

 August 24, our collaborative paper with Dr. Monica Jablonski’s lab, titled “: In Silico Screening and In Vivo Evaluation of Potential CACNA2D1 Antagonists as Intraocular Pressure Reducing Agents in Glaucoma Therapy”, is accepted by Pharmaceuticals (current IF=6.32).
 Congratulations to Luke who is the first author of the paper, and also Hao who contributed to this NEI grant-funded research.